VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 Please make sure that you can visit GitHub via SSH and you can do `sudo` on your Linux box.

+1. Clone `build-minigui-3.2` repository from GitHub:

+        $ git clone git@github.com:VincentWei/build-minigui-3.2.git
+        $ cd build-minigui-3.2

 1. Run `fetch-all.sh` to fetch all source from GitHub:

         $ ./fetch-all.sh

-2. Make and install `gvfb`:
+1. Make and install `gvfb`:

         $ cd gvfb
         $ cmake .
         $ make; sudo make install
         $ cd ..

-3. Make and install `chipmunk` library (DO NOT use the chipmunk-dev package which is provided by Ubuntu):
+1. Make and install `chipmunk` library (DO NOT use the chipmunk-dev package which is provided by Ubuntu):

         $ cd 3rd-party/chipmunk-5.3.1